CroPo/roguelike-tutorial-2018/part_9/README.md

 Creating the `Spell` and placing scrolls on the map is all I need to do now.
 Since I already have all parts I need, this won't be to much of a task at this point.

+## Conclusiom

+This part was quite fun.
+I really enjoyed creating these Spells.
+Practically, I could implement a magic system which lets the player cast spells for MP, and not only from scrolls without too much changes.
+And I am really curious about the next parts - especially 11 looks very interesting.